kernel-matrix-benchmarks/kernel-matrix-benchmarks/README.md

 To reproduce these results in the cloud:

 1. Create an account on [AWS EC2](https://aws.amazon.com/aws/ec2).
 2. Log in to the [AWS CloudShell](https://console.aws.amazon.com/cloudshell/home?region=us-east-1).
 3. Use the "Actions" button in the upper-right corner of the window to upload the specifications file [`kmb-instance.json`](kmb-instance.json) in your CloudShell session.
-  You may find comments and alternative options in [`kmb-instance-full.json`](kmb-instance-full.json).
+  You may find comments and alternative options in [`kmb-instance-full.js`](kmb-instance-full.js).

-4. Create a new instance (Ubuntu 20.04) with the following AWS CloudShell command:
+4. Create a new instance (Ubuntu 20.04) with the following AWS CloudShell commands:

 ```bash
 aws ec2 create-security-group \